 Can I buy your Kimchi online?

 Yes you can!
-Head on over to our shop to order Classic and White Kimchi, DIY Kimchi Kits and Kimchi Kit Refills.
+Head on over to our shop to order our Classic Kimchi, DIY Kimchi Kits and DIY Kimchi Kit Refills.
 New products are added regularly.
 Subscribe to Love Kimchi News for special offers and discounts.

 What else can I make with my Kimchi?

-Check out our Kimchi Recipes page for a bunch of tried and tested, quick and easy vegan How-To recipe videos.
-You can also head over to our non vegan sister site www.gildedgingerbread.com, Hyeon Jeong’s lifestyle blog, for loads of amazing Korean recipes to use up your Kimchi.
+Check out our Kimchi Recipes page for a bunch of tried and tested, quick and easy How-To recipe videos.
+You can also head over to our food and travel blog www.gildedgingerbread.com, for loads of amazing Korean recipes to use up your Kimchi.